The Redevelopment Authority of the City of Milwaukee (RACM) is an independent corporation created by state statute in 1958.

 Jose R. Galvan, Jr.

-The Redevelopment Authority has an annual cooperation agreement with the City of Milwaukee, with operating funds provided through the City's Community Development Block Grant Program for:
+The Redevelopment Authority has an annual cooperation agreement with the City of Milwaukee, with operating funds provided through the City of Milwaukee for:

 - Management of financial affairs